Voter ID Resources

 *The voter ID laws in Texas and Wisconsin are being appealed.
 West Virginia has enacted a voter ID law that is scheduled to go into effect on January 1, 2018.
 Iowa’s new, non-strict law goes into effect in 2018.

 Even in the 18 states that do NOT have a voter ID law, confusion reigns.
 Poll workers have mistakenly required voters to present their ID, and many voters mistakenly believe that ID is required at the polls.
 In these states, other identifying information, such as a signature, is checked against information in the voter registry.
 See our Voter ID Info Cards for information on identification requirements in every state, including those without a voter ID law.

-Voter Advocate Guides
+Detailed Voter ID Guides

 First-time Voters: Nationwide Voter ID Requirements